by César Aira

 “[This] was said in a paroxysm of violence that revealed a new dimension to the punks…They faced each other like two powerful beasts, both of them sure of their own strength, and even of the balance of power between them, at an excessive level.”

-It’s hard to explain why without spoilers (don’t read , but while reading the second half of this book I was frustrated by the pace and the characters, and not wholly enjoying it, but on reaching the end I found myself reassessing what I had read, seeing how carefully the narrative builds to its conclusion.
+It’s hard to explain why without spoilers, but while reading the second half of this book I was frustrated by the pace and the characters, and not wholly enjoying it.
+But then on reaching the end I found myself reassessing what I had read, seeing how carefully the narrative builds to its conclusion.
 I probably won’t but I could completely understand if some readers finish this book and immediately reread it.

 La Prueba originally published 1992 by Grupo Editor Latinoamericano.

 This translation published 2017 by And Other Stories.